 Debbie Clarke (Director of Mentoring)

 Proposed by Kelly Round; seconded by Robert Green.

-Proposed by Robert Green; seconded by Barry Connolly
+Proposed by Kelly Round; seconded by Robert Green

-Proposed by Theresa Hyde; seconded by Robert Green.
+Proposed by Kelly Round; seconded by Beth Thomas

-Proposed by Beth Thomas; seconded by Robert Green.
+Proposed by Debbie Clarke; seconded by Kelly Round.

-Dennis Kennedy thanked everyone for their time and encouraged them to fill in their suggestion forms and discuss their ideas.
+Dennis Kennedy thanked everyone for coming and encouraged them to share thoughts and ideas after the meeting.